 Initially, when the College and public schools were in the same system, the College was part of Alvin High School.
 The first classes began on September 12, 1949, in facilities which grouped grades 11 through 14 in one building and which placed Alvin under a system known as the 6‐4‐4 plan.
 One of the more important changes in the program of Alvin Community College was the building of a separate physical plant for academic work at the college level and dropping of the 6‐4‐4 plan in favor of a 6‐3‐3‐2 arrangement.
 The college program was strengthened by additional facilities, by an enlarged faculty, and by successfully meeting the standards of the Southern Association of Colleges and Secondary Schools (1959).
 Alvin Community College moved to its present campus in the summer session of 1963.

-The enrollment of Alvin Community College has grown from 134 students in 1949 to a record high of 5296 in 2010.
-During this period of growth, Alvin Community College has had five presidents.
-Our sixth president joined the college in 2014 and is embracing the challenge of strategically moving the college forward.
+The enrollment of Alvin Community College has grown from 134 students in 1949 to almost 6,000.
+During this period of growth, Alvin Community College has had six presidents.

 - Mr. D.P.
 O Quinn — 1964-1971